grobian/carbon-c-relay/carbon-c-relay.md

 This program was originally developed for Booking.com.
 With approval from Booking.com, the code was generalised and published as Open Source on GitHub, for which the author would like to express his gratitude.
 Author no longer works for Booking.com.
+Development has continued since.